 Q. Who owns the HSA Account and what happens if I leave my current employer?

-Once the funds are deposited into the HSA account, they are the employees.
+A. Once the funds are deposited into the HSA account, they are the employees.
 The employer has no control over the funds.
 It accumulates from year to year.
 One main intent of the law is to have funds available for retirement healthcare costs.
 HSA’s are also portable, which means that you keep the HSA even if you change jobs or become unemployed.
 There is also no use-it-or-lose-it provision, like with a Flexible Spending Account (FSA).
 Instead, unused contributions roll over each year, with interest and/ or investment earnings compounding on a tax-free basis, like an IRA or 401(k).
 HSA’s offer you the potential for long-term, tax-free savings that can be used for future medical expenses, such as Medicare premiums and certain long-term care expenses and insurance.

 Q. Do I have to pay for my qualified expenses, or can I leave the money in there to grow.

-Employees decides whether and how much to spend from the account for their medical expenses, whether to spend out-of-pocket or to save the HSA money for the future.
+A. Employees decides whether and how much to spend from the account for their medical expenses, whether to spend out-of-pocket or to save the HSA money for the future.
 Just like a 401(k), earnings that compound tax-free for several years have the potential to grow exponentially into a supplemental retirement nest egg.
 After age 65 (or if disabled), employees can withdraw funds for non-qualified expenses without being subject to the 20% penalty, but ordinary income taxes still apply.

 Q. Can I use the money in my HSA Account to pay premiums?

-No. The premium charged is separate from the funds in the HSA.
+A. No. The premium charged is separate from the funds in the HSA.
 An employee cannot use HSA funds to pay premium.
 They are separate.

 You can only use your HSA to pay health insurance premiums if you are collecting Federal or State unemployment benefits, or you have COBRA continuation coverage through a former employer.